JorelAli/NixOS4Noobs/src/gettingstarted.md

 # Getting Started

-TODO: Maybe work on this a bit more?

 ## Editing the system configuration

 As of NixOS 19.03 (Koi), you can open the system configuration in the default system editor with the following command: